Learn to use our external dynamic content block to add content to your campaigns through a URL endpoint.

 If you want to tailor content based on contact data, dynamic content is generally easier to use.
 You can find out more at our Using dynamic content in campaigns article.

-Add an external dynamic content block to your campaign
+Step 1: Insert an external dynamic content block

 To add the external dynamic content block to your campaign:

 - To start, either create or edit a new campaign.